-The annual South African R&D Survey is a key tool to enhance the STI indicator system for evidence-based policy-making by providing comprehensive R&D performance statistics.
-This data can be used for more advanced statistical analysis and data modelling and informs complementary, in-depth research to engage with South African economic development and policy issues.
+The annual South African R&D Survey is a key tool to enhance the STI indicator system for evidence-based policymaking by comprehensive R&D performance statistics.
+More advanced statistical analysis and data modelling are possible for designing complementary, in-depth research to engage with South African economic development and policy issues.